4XDigital/four-x-integration-samples/README.md

 - ✅ You’ve:
   - Connected to the 4X Developer Portal
-  - Retrieved your API and Web Component keys
+  - Retrieved your 4X Ads API and Web Component keys
   - Generated a secure JWT
   - Registered your seller and users
+  - Managed subscription
   - Embedded the Web Component

 - 🚀 Next: